 Earning miles and points through travel rewards credit cards is a quick way to earn tens of thousands of miles.

-When you combine credit card signup bonuses with creative ways to earn unlimited miles and point, category bonuses, airline dining programs, shopping portals, and other ways to earn frequent flyer miles without flying the miles and points add up quickly.
+When you combine new credit card bonuses with creative ways to earn unlimited miles and point, category bonuses, airline dining programs, shopping portals, and other ways to earn frequent flyer miles without flying the miles and points add up quickly.

 Stay tuned for the next part of this series: London.